ivrit-ai/crowd-recital/README.md

 You need to start two web servers from two shells.

 ### The Vite development web server
-- Go into "web_client" and run "pnpm run dev"
+- Go into "web_client" and run:
+1. `pnpm install`
+2. `pnpm run dev`

 ### The FastAPI web server

 - Make sure the virtual environment is activated
 - Create a `cert` folder under the root
-- Generate self signed certificates using the following command
+- Generate self signed certificates using the following command (from the root)

 `openssl req -x509 -newkey rsa:4096 -keyout cert/key.pem -out cert/cert.pem -days 365 -nodes`

+- From the server folder:
+1. Create venv `python -m venv ./venv` (Don't forget to activate the venv)
+2. install the requirements: `pip install -r requirements.txt`

-- From the root folder run uvicorn using the certificates in the `cert` folder
+- From the root folder:
+1. Create a web_client_dist folder

-`uvicorn --app-dir=server application:app --reload --ssl-keyfile ./cert/key.pem --ssl-certfile ./cert/cert.pem`
+2. run uvicorn using the certificates in the `cert` folder `uvicorn --app-dir=server application:app --reload --ssl-keyfile ./cert/key.pem --ssl-certfile ./cert/cert.pem`

 - Access the app on `https://localhost:5173`